 Waste reduction, reuse, and recycling divert large parts of our waste from landfills, but not all of it.
 That waste must be managed safely to protect human health and the environment.

 What is MSW?

 Different states have different definitions, but MSW is commonly defined as household trash or garbage.
-This includes paper, cans, bottles and food scraps.
+This includes paper, cans, bottles, and food scraps.
 Class 3 landfills are designed to accept these types of waste – much of which should be recycled – along with other specific kinds of waste.
-In Georgia, Class 3 landfills cannot accept hazardous waste, lead-acid (car and truck) batteries, yard trimmings, tires (whole), used motor oil and large appliances.
+In Georgia, Class 3 landfills cannot accept hazardous waste, lead-acid (car and truck) batteries, yard trimmings, tires (whole), used motor oil, and large appliances.

 How is MSW managed in Georgia?

-Waste is properly managed two ways.
+Waste is properly managed in two ways.
 We recycle it or dispose of it in a Class 3 landfill.

 How much garbage is disposed of in Class 3 landfills?

 Americans generated about 250 million tons of MSW in 2010 (the latest numbers available) according to the U.S. Environmental Protection Agency (EPA).
 Of that amount, 54 percent or 136 million tons was disposed of in landfills.
 The rest was recycled or composted (34 percent or 85 million tons) or incinerated (12 percent or about 29 million tons).

 How much does it cost to dispose of waste at a Class 3 landfill?